smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ### Cloud Storage

-Currently no support for Cloud Storage provided in OpenNESS
+Currently there is no support for Cloud Storage in OpenNESS.

 ### Storage Orchestration and PV/PVC management

-Currently in Network Edge OpenNESS there is no mechanism to manage storage, assumption is made the default HDD/SSD of the Edge Node is used for storage.
-Additionally, various methods of optimizing storage (ie. by using various file system types etc.) for performance are not in scope of OpenNESS at time of writing.
-From a Network Edge perspective, K8s and local persistent volumes there is a need to create a directory per each PV which will be used to store VMs virtual disk.
-The creation of directories to store PV is automated from OpenNESS but the creation of the PV itself and keeping track of which PV corresponds to which VM is currently responsibility of user - this is due to the local volume plugin enabling local storage in K8s does not provide dynamic PV creation when a PVC claim is made.
+Currently in Network Edge OpenNESS there is no mechanism to manage storage, the assumption is made that the default HDD/SSD of the Edge Node is used for storage.
+Additionally, various methods of optimizing storage (ie. by using various file system types etc.) for performance are not in scope of OpenNESS at this time.
+In Network Edge deployment when using K8s with local persistent volumes, there is a need to create a directory per each PV which will be used to store VMs' virtual disk.
+The creation of directories to store PV is automated from OpenNESS but the creation of the PV itself and keeping track of which PV corresponds to which VM is currently a responsibility of the user - this is due to the local volume plugin enabling local storage in K8s which does not provide dynamic PV creation when a PVC claim is made.
 A consideration of how to automate and simplify PV management for the user will be made in the future - an evaluation of currently available solutions is needed.

 ### Snapshot Creation